cadihowley/cadihowley.github.io/writing/tutorial.md

     <wifi network name>:
       password: "<wifi password>"
 ````

-<?Important
-If your wifi network has spaces in the name, use quotation marks around the name.
+>:exclamation: **Important** If your wifi network has spaces in the name, use quotation marks around the name.

 4. Save the file, and remove the SD Card from your computer.